lightscalar/pyro/README.md

 GET     http://127.0.0.1:5000/user/<user_id>/articles   # lists user's articles
 ```

+We'll talk about the details below, but that's basically it.
+To add your own
+application logic, you can override class methods on the `User` and `Article`
+classes to process data, call external libraries, or whatever you need.
+More
+on all that below.

 ## Requirements

 Pyro requires `flask`, `inflect`, and `pymongo`, all of which can be easily